ragupathi110/Ex.No.1/README.md

 2006).
 He, along with others such as Marvin Minsky (MIT), Lotfali A. Zadeh (University of Berkeley, California) or John Holland (University of Michigan), have been the pioneers (Zadeh, 2008).
-Trends, models, and algorithms have emerged from their work TYPES OF GENERATIVE AI:
+Trends, models, and algorithms have emerged from their work

-Text Generation: Producing human-like text based on a prompt.
-Image Generation: Creating new images from textual descriptions (e.g., DALL·E).
-Music and Audio Generation: Composing music or generating speech (e.g., Jukedeck, Open AI’s Juking model).
-Video Generation: Creating videos or animations from descriptions.
-Generative AI has seen significant advancements, particularly with the rise of Large Language Models (LLMs), which specialize in generating text.
-HISTORY AND EVOLUTION FROM AI TO GENERATIVE AI:
-Artificial intelligence is a field of computer science and technology concerned with the development of computer systems that can perform tasks that typically require human intelligence, such as learning, decision-making, problem solving, perception and natural language (Russell and Norvig, 2014).
-Turing addressed the central question of artificial
-intelligence: “Can machines think” (Turing, 1950).
-Soon after, it was John McCarthy who coined the term “artificial intelligence” in 1956 and contributed to the development of the Lisp programming language, which for many has been the gateway to AI (McCarthy et al., 2006).
-He, along with others such as Marvin Minsky (MIT), Lotfali A. Zadeh (University of Berkeley, California) or John Holland (University of Michigan), have been the pioneers (Zadeh, 2008).
-Trends, models, and algorithms have emerged from their work TYPES OF GENERATIVE AI:
-Text Generation: Producing human-like text based on a prompt.
-Image Generation: Creating new images from textual descriptions (e.g., DALL·E).
-Music and Audio Generation: Composing music or generating speech (e.g., Jukedeck, Open AI’s Juking model).
-Video Generation: Creating videos or animations from descriptions.
-Generative AI has seen significant advancements, particularly with the rise of Large Language Models (LLMs), which specialize in generating text.
-HISTORY AND EVOLUTION FROM AI TO GENERATIVE AI:
-Artificial intelligence is a field of computer science and technology concerned with the development of computer systems that can perform tasks that typically require human intelligence, such as learning, decision-making, problem solving, perception and natural language (Russell and Norvig, 2014).
-Turing addressed the central question of artificial
-intelligence: “Can machines think” (Turing, 1950).
-Soon after, it was John McCarthy who coined the term “artificial intelligence” in 1956 and contributed to the development of the Lisp programming language, which for many has been the gateway to AI (McCarthy et al., 2006).
-He, along with others such as Marvin Minsky (MIT), Lotfali A. Zadeh (University of Berkeley, California) or John Holland (University of Michigan), have been the pioneers (Zadeh, 2008).
-Trends, models, and algorithms have emerged from their work TYPES OF GENERATIVE AI:
-Text Generation: Producing human-like text based on a prompt.
-Image Generation: Creating new images from textual descriptions (e.g., DALL·E).
-Music and Audio Generation: Composing music or generating speech (e.g., Jukedeck, Open AI’s Juking model).
-Video Generation: Creating videos or animations from descriptions.
-Generative AI has seen significant advancements, particularly with the rise of Large Language Models (LLMs), which specialize in generating text.
-HISTORY AND EVOLUTION FROM AI TO GENERATIVE AI:
-Artificial intelligence is a field of computer science and technology concerned with the development of computer systems that can perform tasks that typically require human intelligence, such as learning, decision-making, problem solving, perception and natural language (Russell and Norvig, 2014).
-Turing addressed the central question of artificial
-intelligence: “Can machines think” (Turing, 1950).
-Soon after, it was John McCarthy who coined the term “artificial intelligence” in 1956 and contributed to the development of the Lisp programming language, which for many has been the gateway to AI (McCarthy et al., 2006).
-He, along with others such as Marvin Minsky (MIT), Lotfali A. Zadeh (University of Berkeley, California) or John Holland (University of Michigan), have been the pioneers (Zadeh, 2008).
-Trends, models, and algorithms have emerged from their work TYPES OF GENERATIVE AI:
-Text Generation: Producing human-like text based on a prompt.
-Image Generation: Creating new images from textual descriptions (e.g., DALL·E).
-Music and Audio Generation: Composing music or generating speech (e.g., Jukedeck, Open AI’s Juking model).
-Video Generation: Creating videos or animations from descriptions.
-Generative AI has seen significant advancements, particularly with the rise of Large Language Models (LLMs), which specialize in generating text.
-HISTORY AND EVOLUTION FROM AI TO GENERATIVE AI:
+THE SHIFT FROM TRADITIONAL AI TO GENERATIVE AI:
-Artificial intelligence is a field of computer science and technology concerned with the development of computer systems that can perform tasks that typically require human intelligence, such as learning, decision-making, problem solving, perception and natural language (Russell and Norvig, 2014).
-Turing addressed the central question of artificial
-intelligence: “Can machines think” (Turing, 1950).
-Soon after, it was John McCarthy who coined the term “artificial intelligence” in 1956 and contributed to the development of the Lisp programming language, which for many has been the gateway to AI (McCarthy et al., 2006).
-He, along with others such as Marvin Minsky (MIT), Lotfali A. Zadeh (University of Berkeley, California) or John Holland (University of Michigan), have been the pioneers (Zadeh, 2008).
-Trends, models, and algorithms have emerged from their work THE SHIFT FROM TRADITIONAL AI TO GENERATIVE AI:

 The history of artificial intelligence (AI) is rich and fascinating and, like everything else, it can have different interpretations and key elements.
 Here is a summary of some transcendental elements that allow us to analyze the evolution of this field quickly from the